Cyclone Dinah: New Zealand

 The Meteorological Service of New Zealand forecasts that the extratropical remnants of Dinah will bring heavy rainfall and gale-force winds.

 The extratropical remnants of Dinah caused torrential rainfall and gale-force winds in the North Island of New Zealand.
-A hailstorm was reported at Nelson, a city in the country; however, no deaths were reported.
+A hailstorm was reported in the city of Nelson; however, no deaths were reported.
 A man was reported missing in Rotorua; he was presumed drowned.
-Flight operations were affected on February 2, while some areas in the North Island experienced power outages.
+Flight operations were affected on 2 February, while some areas in the North Island experienced power outages.
 A bridge was swept away in Ahipara, while rockslides were reported in Helena Bay.
-The town of Dargaville recorded a rain accumulation of 3.72 in on February 2, while Fairburn and Kaikohe reported 4.4 in of rain on the same day and February 3, respectively.
+The town of Dargaville recorded a rain accumulation of 3.72 in on 2 February, while Fairburn and Kaikohe reported 4.4 in of rain on the same day and 3 February, respectively.
 Kaitaia reported a rain amount of 5.2 in on the former date, while the metropolitan city of Auckland in the Northern Island recorded a rainfall total of 4.5 in.
 Some animals died in the floods at Waikato while levees at Huntly recorded damages.
 The State Highways were flooded and reported significant damages throughout the island.
 The Waioeka Gorge highway sustained serious damage, which cost an estimated $150,000 (1963 NZD) for repair.
-A state of emergency was declared at the town of Whakatane on February 3, while 28 individuals in the area were evacuated.
-In the region of Manawatu-Whanganui, gardens were destroyed by high winds and telephone lines were down.
+A state of emergency was declared at the town of Whakatāne on 3 February, while 28 individuals in the area were evacuated.
+In the region of Manawatū-Whanganui, gardens were destroyed by high winds and telephone lines were down.
 The damages from the roads in the area were at £ 5,000.
 Mangahoe station in the area recorded the highest rainfall amount in the country, standing at 321 mm (32.1 cm) on an unknown date.

-Decommission of name
+Retirement

-The name Dinah wasn't used for any tropical cyclones due to the swath of damages caused by the storm.
+As Dinah caused immense destruction throughout Australia, the BoM retired it from its naming list.